Clinical

 Fifty percent of fellowship time is spent in clinical training, extensively covering allergy disorders (e.g., asthma, food allergy, anaphylaxis, drug allergy, eczema, allergic rhinitis, allergic conjunctivitis, eosinophilic disorders, mast cell diseases) and primary and secondary immune deficiencies.
 Fellows will become accomplished in the application of skin tests for diagnosis of aeroallergen, venom, and drug allergy; pulmonary function testing; food and drug challenges and desensitization; epicutaneous patch testing: allergen immunotherapy; the use of biologics and immunoglobulin therapy.

 Fellows are assigned patients whom they treat and monitor longitudinally over the period of their 2-year fellowship supervised by attending faculty members.
 On average, fellows will see 3-6 patients per half-day session.
 The number of weekly outpatient sessions will vary based on whether the fellow is covering inpatient consultations as well or is on elective rotation.
+Typically, this includes 2 half days in adult clinic a week and 1.5-2 days in pediatric clinic a week.

 The Division of Allergy & Immunology works closely and collaborates with the pediatric and adult divisions of dermatology, pulmonary, rheumatology, and gastroenterology.
 Fellows can elect two 2-week rotations per year in their divisions of interest, based on preference and availability.
 Other specialty exposure during fellowship can include either adult or pediatric dermatology, pulmonary, gastroenterology, infectious disease, and rheumatology.